sdiehl/write-you-a-haskell/006_hindley_milner.md

 ```

 The creation of fresh variables will be essential for implementing the inference
 rules.
-Whenever we encounter the first use a variable within some expression we
+Whenever we encounter the first use of a variable within some expression
-will create a fresh type variable.
+we will create a fresh type variable.

 Unification
 -----------